Kareem-845/IT-Ticketing-System/README.md

 Step 2 - Install IIS
 Internet Information Systems was installed on Windows Server 2019 to provide the web server required by osTicket.

+Step 3 - Verify IIS
+After installation, IIS was tested opening a web browser on Windows Server 2019 and navigating to http://localhost.